 Moving forward, BTB will continue to develop and implement the foundations necessary to support the Trust's ongoing sustainability journey.
-This includes addressing key risks related to cyber security, aligning our operating team to support BTB's growth, and investing in business intelligence to better understand our portfolio and to support expansion into Western Canada through accretive industrial acquisitions.
+This includes addressing key risks related to cyber security, aligning our operating team to support BTB's growth, and investing in business intelligence to better understand our portfolio.